creamofthecraft/creamofthecraft.github.io/about.md

 ## Let's talk

 If you are looking for unique gifts and wonderful presents.. if your planning for a wedding this year and you need something new for your giveaways, we would love to help and we would love to hear from you.
-You can find out about what we can offer **[here](/made-with-love.html)** or you can say hello to us 0917 631 2463
+You can find out about what we can offer **[here](/made-with-love.html)** or you can say hello to us at 0917 631 2463

 We look forward to hearing from you!